Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 The Death of Afzal Khan:

 Afzal Khan was one of the highest-ranked officers in the court of Adilshah.
-In fact, he was the main pillar of the Adil Shah Sultanate.
+In fact, he was the central pillar of the Adil Shah Sultanate.
 His personality was kind of a demon.
 He had many wives.
 He was an enemy of Shivaji.
-Adil Shah Sultanate had no option other than capturing or killing Shivaji.
+The Adil Shah Sultanate had no option other than capturing or killing Shivaji.
 Afzal Khan accepted this responsibility.
-With a very big army, he attacked Swarajya.
+With a vast army, he attacked Swarajya.
 He knew he could not defeat Shivaji in Sahyadri Valley.
-So he started torturing common people and desecrating Hindu temples.
+So he started torturing ordinary people and desecrating Hindu temples.
 Many women were raped and many people were killed.
 Shivaji understood his strategy and overlooked these things.

-He moved to the Javali region and started showing as if he was very scared of Afzal.
+He moved to the Javali region and started showing as if he were terrified of Afzal.
 Afzal wanted Shivaji out of the safe place.
-Hence, he sent his lawyer, Krishnaji Bhaskar, to meet Chhatrapati Shivaji Maharaj and proposed a meeting between him and Shivaji.
-Shivaji knew that Khan would betray and try to kill him but this was the only way to save Swarajya.
+Hence, he sent his lawyer, Krishnaji Bhaskar, to meet Chhatrapati Shivaji Maharaj and propose a meeting between him and Shivaji.
+Shivaji knew that Khan would betray and try to kill him, but this was the only way to save Swarajya.
 Hence, Shivaji agreed to meet him on some conditions.
 Conditions were as follows:

 2. Both will be unarmed.